dmytrovoytko/llm-bookclub/README.md

 But as we know, all chatgpt's can hallucinate.
 That's where RAG technology comes in!
 RAG is Retrieval Augmented Generation - the process of optimizing the output of a large language model (LLM).
 It references your prepared knowledge base before generating a response.
 So instead of asking LLM about books "from scratch", RAG based "assistant" first gets context from your knowledge base (collected helpful reviews) and then provides you better focused answers.
 This is what I use in this project.

-Just imagine, you can get insights from sammarized reviews!
+Just imagine, you can get insights from summarized reviews!
 Without being attacked by Amazon's new offers 😅 Cool! ✨ Welcome to 📚 AI Book Club!

 ![streamlit check](/screenshots/streamlit-03.png)